skellywampus/omni-manager/README.md

 ## For Windows:
 The program will trigger a UAC prompt for elevated privileges.
+If using winget, the installation will handle program IDs and agreements automatically.

 ## Updating/Upgrading Software
 Check the Update All or Upgrade All checkboxes to update or upgrade all installed software packages, respectively.